Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

     sudo apt-get install ruby-full

-To install RVM and REE, as your normal user (the one which Diaspora should run under), run (I was getting an error so I had to run curl -k which told me to "echo insecure >> ~/.curlrc")
+To install RVM and Ruby 1.9.2, as your normal user (the one which Diaspora should run under), run (I was getting an error so I had to run curl -k which told me to "echo insecure >> ~/.curlrc")

     bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer) echo "'[[ -s \"$HOME/.rvm/scripts/rvm\" ]] && source \"$HOME/.rvm/scripts/rvm\"  # This loads RVM into a shell session." >> ~/.bashrc
     bash
-    rvm install ree-1.8.7-2011.03
+    rvm install ruby-1.9.2-p290
-    rvm use ree-1.8.7-2011.03@global
+    rvm use ruby-1.9.2-p290@global

-For Debian 6.0 users who wish to install ree(ruby enterprise edition)(or any edition for that matter) on RVM, compile may [fail](https://rvm.beginrescueend.com/packages/openssl/) due to openssl version higher than 1.0.0.
+For Debian 6.0 users who wish to install Ruby 1.9.2 (or any edition for that matter) on RVM, compile may [fail](https://rvm.beginrescueend.com/packages/openssl/) due to openssl version higher than 1.0.0.
 For that, run:

     rvm pkg install openssl
-    rvm remove ree-1.8.7-2011.03 #just in case
+    rvm remove ruby-1.9.2-p290 #just in case
-    rvm install ree-1.8.7-2011.03 --with-openssl-dir=$rvm_path/usr
+    rvm install ruby-1.9.2-p290 --with-openssl-dir=$rvm_path/usr

 #### System Ruby
 Alternatively, to install Ruby 1.8.7 on **Debian 6.0**, run the following command: